elvece/odd-numbers/readme.md

+##Odd Numbers

+This repo contains my solution to the the following exercise:

-My solution to the print odd numbers homework problem.
+Write code to print all the odd numbers between 1 and 1337.